felipemarkson/schg/README.md

 In the `.dss` file:
 ```
 New Line.SW1 Phases=3  ... // schg: OnLoad ON substation SW2
-New Line.SW2 Phases=3  ... ! schg: OffLoad ON substation SW1
+New Line.SW2 Phases=3  ... ! schg: OffLoad ON SW1
+New Line.SW3 Phases=3  ... ! schg: OnLoad ON SW2
 ```

 In the python file: